PROPOSITION 13 TARGETED BY NEW GOVERNOR, NEW BALLOT MEASURE

 But in an ominous sign for taxpayers, Newsom has said Proposition 13 is “on the table” in his plans to address the state’s housing issues.

 Proposition 13 has already been targeted by a new initiative that recently qualified for the 2020 ballot.
 The measure would split the property tax roll in California and remove Proposition 13’s protections for business properties, allowing commercial real estate to be reassessed at market value each year.
 That would effectively raise taxes on businesses automatically as real estate values rise.
 Proponents of the initiative have named it “The California Schools and Local Communities Funding Act.”

 “Prop.
-13 remains under extreme threat,” said HJTA Legislative Director David Wolfe, who reviewed the results of state legislative races on election night.
+13 remains under extreme threat,” said HJTA Legislative Director Scott Kaufman, who reviewed the results of state legislative races on election night.
 “Democrats will have at least two-thirds supermajority in both houses of the Legislature.
 The only question is by how much.”

 With a supermajority in both houses, Democrats can pass tax increases and put constitutional amendments on the ballot without a single Republican vote.

 The election results highlight the urgent importance of the work ahead for the Howard Jarvis Taxpayers Association.
 HJTA will be vigilant in Sacramento against efforts to burden Californians with even higher taxes.

 Members of HJTA play a key role in this effort by supporting the organization, recruiting new members and making phone calls to lawmakers about important upcoming votes.
 HJTA sends regular updates by mail and Action Alerts by e-mail.
 To join or subscribe, sign up online at www.hjta.org.